In Central African Republic, 'impunity on staggering scale'

-JOHANNESBURG (AP) — Amnesty International says the lack of justice in Central Africa Republic is so acute that some victims are forced to live daily lives alongside their aggressors.
+JOHANNESBURG (AP) — The lack of justice in Central African Republic is so acute that some victims are forced to live daily lives alongside their aggressors, Amnesty International said Wednesday, and it urged the international community to help counter “impunity on a staggering scale” for war and other crimes.

-A new report Wednesday says years of deadly violence between Christians and Muslims have devastated an already deeply impoverished country.
+The London-based group’s new report says years of deadly violence between Christians and Muslims have devastated an already deeply impoverished country.

-Government powers are so weak that hundreds have escaped in large-scale prison breaks, and lack of resources means many of those accused of the worst crimes remain free.
+Hundreds have escaped in large-scale prison breaks, and many accused of the worst crimes have never been arrested.
 Just eight of 35 prisons function.
+Few courts operate outside the capital, Bangui.

-Amnesty is calling for international donors to help rebuild the justice system and create a Special Criminal Court to counter “impunity on a staggering scale.”
+Thousands of victims of rape and other war crimes “are still waiting for justice to be served,” said the group’s Central Africa researcher, Ilaria Allegrozzi.

 Most Read Stories